 One of these elite foot and ankle surgeons is Mark Myerson, who is the treating doctor in a Baltimore City case I have set for mediation tomorrow.
 Dr. Myerson was at Union Memorial Hospital, but left a few years ago and is now associated with Mercy Hospital.
 Both hospitals are among the best in the world for foot and ankle surgery.

 The median settlement values for ankle fracture injuries are:

 |District of Columbia||$66,000|

-Two points of interest in this data: first, don't get an ankle fracture in Virginia.
+Two points of interest in this data: first, don’t get an ankle fracture in Virginia.
 It is amazing to me how low these Virginia verdicts are.
+I have to think this data is screwed up in some way.
 Second, it is interesting that Maryland ankle fracture verdicts are 33% higher than Washington, D.C. verdicts, given that the Maryland median was much less than Washington, D.C. for both fractured shoulder and rotator cuff verdicts.

 In 2002, Federal Tort Claims Act News (who knew there was such a publication?) wrote an article about how Jury Verdict Research Case Evaluation Software was predicting the values of verdicts in a particular slip and fall case with an ankle fracture.
 In this case, the jury predicted a probable verdict of $117,600 with only a 33% chance of success on liability (maybe a tough slip and fall case on liability).

 As a point of comparison, it provided the following JVR nationwide analysis of ankle injuries: